 Talent introducing a permeabilizing solution to the microfluidic channel.

 Flush out the permeabilizing solution twice with 2 milliliters of DPBS for 5 minutes per flush [1].
-For better image quality, add suitable mounting media into the channel [2].

 Talent using DPBS to flush out the permeabilizing solution.

-Talent adding mounting media to the channel.

 Using a micropipette, introduce a minimal amount of a soft-set antifade mountant to each port of the microfluidic channel, ensuring that the bottom surface is completely covered and no bubbles are trapped within the desired imaging area [1].

 Talent introducing antifade mountant to ports of microfluidic channel using micropipette.